ing-bank/lion/packages/combobox/README.md

 - make the value of type `Array` instead of `String`

 > Please note that the lion-combobox-selection-display below is not exposed and only serves
 > as an example.
-The selection part of a multiselect combobox is not yet accessible, please make
+The selection part of a multiselect combobox is not yet accessible, please keep
-> keep in mind that for now, as a Subclasser, you would have to take care of this part yourself.
+> in mind that for now, as a Subclasser, you would have to take care of this part yourself.

 ```js preview-story
 export const multipleChoice = () => html`